-Once an applicant reaches the top of the waiting list in the manner provided below in Chapter 6 of this ACOP, RRHA will send the applicant an email containing a link to begin the eligibility application.
-The applicant and applicant's family members must complete and sign the online eligibility application as described herein within 15 days of the date such email is issued.
+Once an applicant reaches the top of the waiting list in the manner provided below in Chapter 6 of this ACOP, RRHA will send the applicant an email containing a link to begin the eligibility application process.
+The applicant and applicant's family members must complete and sign the online eligibility application as described herein within 15 business days of the date such email is issued.

-If necessary to accommodate applicants with disabilities or who belong to another protected class, a one-on-one or in-person eligibility interview may be conducted in lieu of the online application.
+If necessary, to accommodate applicants with disabilities or who belong to another protected class, a one-on-one or in-person eligibility interview may be conducted in lieu of the online application.

 To complete the online eligibility application, an applicant must log into their Yardi Voyager portal account using their email address and password.
 The applicant must complete the online eligibility application.
-Applicants must upload all appropriate identity and eligibility documents (including, without limitation, birth certificates, Social Security cards, state IDs, etc.) and income verification documents.
+Applicants must upload all appropriate identity and eligibility documents (including, without limitation, birth certificates, Social Security cards, state IDs,-etc.) and income verification documents.
 When all supporting documentation is uploaded, the applicant and all members of the applicant's family over the age of 18 years must review the online eligibility application and electronically sign where indicated.

-Once the eligibility application has been submitted to RRHA, the application will be processed in order of the date and time such application was received by the Tenant Selection Office.
+Once the eligibility application has been submitted to RRHA, the application will be processed in order of the date and time such application was received toby the Tenant Selection Office.

-1. Requirement to Attend Interview

-Upon receipt of the completed online eligibility application, RRHA will check the applicant family's name(s) in EIV Debts Owed, against its log of Section 8 reimbursement agreements, and against the Public Housing accounts payable system to determine whether the applicant has past due balances owed to RRHA.
-Previous outstanding debts to RRHA or any PHA resulting from a previous tenancy in the public housing, Section 8 or assisted housing programs must be paid in full prior to admission.
+1. Requirement to Complete the Application Process-Attend Interview applicant has past due balances owed to RRHA.
+Previous outstanding debts to RRHA or any PHA resulting from a previous tenancy in the public housing, HCVSection 8 or assisted housing programs must be paid in full prior to admission.
 No applicant will be admitted to the Public Housing program that owes money to any PHA, as reported by EIV Debts Owed.
-If an applicant owes money to RRHA or another PHA, a demand letter will be mailed with 15 business days to pay the full balance within 30 days of the letter.
+If an applicant owes money to RRHA or another PHA, a demand letter will be mailed within 15 business days to pay the full balance within 30 days of the letter.
 If the payment is not made during this timeframe the applicant will be found ineligible and RRHA will contact the applicant by email or by telephone informing him/her that the application has been withdrawn.